semantic-flow/sflo-dendron-notes/sflo.conv.claude.2025-06-25-sflow-concepts-documentation.md

 search_files

 Perfect!
 I can see your sflow documentation.
-Let me read the key concept files first, avoiding the sflow.conv.* files as you suggested (.85):
+Let me read the key concept files first, avoiding the sflo.conv.* files as you suggested (.85):

 F